TUDelft-MUDE/book/book/time_series/modelling.md

 ## How to find the frequency?
-We have seen that to obtain a linear model of observation equations in the presence of a periodic pattern (such as seasonality), we need to firstly determine the frequency of the periodic component $f_1$.
+We have seen that to obtain a linear model of observation equations in the presence of a periodic or cyclic pattern (such as seasonality), we need to firstly determine the frequency of the periodic component $f_1$.
 Once the frequency is determined, we can construct the design matrix $\mathrm{A}$.
 In some applications, the frequency $f_1$ is provided, while in others, it is not explicitly known and must be estimated from the data.

 ***How to determine $f_1$ if it is unknown a priori?***